mgbarsky/flipper/README.md

 as optional parameters 7 (for transactions) and 8 (for hierarchies).

 <h2>Sample usage</h2>
-There is a folder sample_input which contains groceries dataset in the 'groceries' sub-folder.
+There is a compressed folder 'sample_input' which contains groceries dataset in the 'groceries' sub-folder.
 This is a small dataset of grocery purchases with about 10,000 transactions.
 To run Flipper on this dataset:
 <pre><code>